SERVICES MARKETING FOR EVENTS, TOURISM AND HOSPITALITY - 2022/3

 Module code: MANM469

-This module is designed as an introduction to marketing module.
-The module is divided into two distinct elements, firstly the principles of marketing are covered, and secondly the industry specific application of marketing is analysed.
+This module is designed as an introduction to marketing.
+The module is divided into two distinct elements, firstly the principles of marketing are covered, and secondly the industry specific application of marketing is analyzed.
 The module also creates an opportunity to facilitate 'real life' decision-making and enhances a wide range of study skills, such as independent research, analytical skills as well as critical thinking.
+As such the goal is to contribute to resourcefulness and resilience and to develop digital capabilities linked to the topics covered.
+Consequently, students develop skills relevant for employability.

 STANGL Brigitte (Hosp & Tour)